DenizenScript/Denizen-Beginners-Guide/source/guides/basics/custom-items.md

 ```
 A few things to note:
 - Each recipe needs a number, as an item can have multiple recipes.
 This should be increasing in numeric order
-- The recipe needs a type, there are many ways to craft items, shaped is the most basic/common of using the crafting table
+- The recipe needs a type, there are many ways to craft items, shaped is the most basic/common which uses the crafting table
-- The shaped recipe goes in this 3*3 grid with air taking up where you would want a specific empty spot
+- The shaped recipe goes in this 3\*3 or 2\*2 grid with air taking up where you would want a specific empty spot <span class="parens">if a 2\*2 shape is desired, simply adjust the input to match</span>
 - The recipe will not show up in the recipe book after crafting until you either reconnect or use the `resend_recipes` mechanism <span class="parens">(`/ex adjust <player> resend_recipes`)</span>

 You can try it out and see that you can now craft it: